Wondering “what is WooCommerce?” and whether it’s something you should use?

 WordPress is like your website’s operating system, and WordPress is also by far the most popular way to make a website.

-More than that, WooCommerce is the most popular way to build an eCommerce store for successful sites.
-It powers 25% – a plurality – of the eCommerce stores in the top 1 million sites worldwide:
+More than that, WooCommerce is one of the most popular ways to build an ecommerce store.
+It powers 15% of the ecommerce stores in the top one million sites worldwide:

 Why is WooCommerce so popular?

-So what is WooCommerce?
-It’s your way to build a secure, flexible eCommerce store using the most popular tool to make a website (that’s WordPress!).
+In summary, WooCommerce is your way to build a secure, flexible ecommerce store using the most popular tool to make a website (that’s WordPress!).

 What can you sell with WooCommerce?